dmbarbour/glas/docs/GlasNamespaces.md

 Reference to specific files within a subfolder can bypass interface abstractions and hinder refactoring of code.
 We might raise a linter-level warning to encourage developers to properly treat folders as packages.

-### Ad-hoc SourceRef
+### Ad hoc SourceRef

-A glas runtime may interpret source references in implementation-specific ways.
-For example, a runtime might heuristically recognize some texts as file paths or DVCS URLs.
-It may also support 'file:(path:Text, as:FileExt)' and 'dvcs:(...)' with multiple parts clearly describing where to fetch, which file to load, mirrors, authorization hints, etc..
+In 'load(SourcRef)', the SourceRef type is runtime specific.
+A runtime can heuristically recognize short texts as file paths or URLs.
+It may also support 'file:(path:Text, as:FileExt)' and 'dvcs:(url:URL, ...)'.
+I assume this will eventually settle on some de facto standards.
+But integration with remote sources will inevitably be piecemeal, and flexible interpretation of SourceRef allows for this evolution.

-A user configuration might define a `SourceRef -> SourceRef` function to translate and sanitize this reference between 'load(SourceRef)' and the runtime observing the value.
-For portability, this method might query the runtime.
-Unfortunately, this configured method is not available for the first few loads.
-The runtime will retrospectively review whether those initial loads are consistent with the configuration, i.e. whether we're within a fixpoint.
-If not, raise an error.

-This design supports gradual integration with remote sources, and gradual standardization of SourceRef across runtime implementations.
-Initially, we might aim to support only a few remote DVCS resource sites, such as github and gitlab.
-We can grow from there.
+To mitigate portability, a configuration can define the final `SourceRef -> SourceRef` adapter, with reference to runtime version info.
+This does introduce a bootstrapping problem, but the runtime can maintain a history of loads before the adapter is defined, and retrospectively review that the adapter is irrelvant for those specific loads.
+This verifies a *stable* interpretation of SourceRef.
+At other layers, user-defined syntax can be extended for common sources and also support 'eval' of a SourceRef to ensure extensibility.

-## Abstract Source and Live Coding
+## Abstract Source

-The 'source' in the API for namespace procedures is mostly intended to support notebook applications, where every application is its own live coding projectional editor.
-It could be used for self-modifying code in general.
-The front-end compiler is parameterized with a *binary*, thus this source is the only clue where that binary comes from.
-However, glas code should not behave differently based on where it comes from, thus this source is left abstract.

-At runtime, the API for access to source should be abstracted around cooperative work though a DVCS - feature branches, pull requests, comments, blame, diffs, etc..
-Details about where the source is located would also be available.
-A runtime could simulate a useful subset of these features for local files.

-*Note:* Ideally, the abstract source is stable across common reorganizations of code, such that it doesn't interfere with incremental compilation or shared memo-cache.
-However, the developers responsible for writing the incremental compiler should assume it's unstable.
+The implicit 'source' parameter to a namespace procedure is intended primarily to support [notebook applications](GlasNotebooks.md), where an application defines its own live-coding projectional editor and live-coding.
+However, it can also support self-modifying code in general, and there may be other use cases.

+In context of incremental compilation, and especially shared caching, the abstract source reference must be stabilized across most source edits.
+This is supported by heuristic tactics: A runtime can check for `".glas/guid"` to stabilize relocation of folders.
+A user can add metadata to SourceRef to resolve an ambiguous GUID.

 ## Design Patterns